basp/nanibot/README.md

 TODO: The `nani_utils` module contains some helper functions which might not even be used anymore.

+> The bot process should never ever crash.
+Nor should the *memory* or
+> `markov_server`.
+At this point the only way to implement actual
+> functionality should be by listening to events emitted by `nani_event`.
+> Those handlers should never ever crash or kill the bot unintendedly.

 ### markov
 The `markov` modules are part of the markov-chain generation service.
 This is a server that can generate random text and also *learn* on the fly.